cdklabs/cdk-cicd-wrapper/docs/content/contributing/index.md

 #### Push the sources of the sample application up to the generated repository AWS CodeCommit
 You can push the changes made into the sample from the folder with the `task samples:dev:git:push`

-#### Deploy sandbox stacks
+#### Deploy workbench stacks
-The sandbox stacks can be deployed with the `task samples:dev:sandbox:deploy`.
+The workbench stacks can be deployed with the `task samples:dev:workbench:deploy`.

 #### Do development iteration
 You can test your changes in the {{ project_name }} simply with calling the `task samples:dev:loop`.